Bastards (2013 film): Plot

-Marco Silvestri is an oil tanker captain who works abroad and now has little contact with his sister, who is married to his best friend, Jacques, in Paris.
-He is divorced and his two daughters live with their mother in the Vendee.
+Marco Silvestri is an oil tanker captain who works abroad and now has little contact with his sister, Sandra.
+Sandra is married to his best friend, Jacques, and lives in Paris with their daughter Justine.
+Marco is divorced and his two daughters live with their mother in the Vendee.

-His sister, Sandra, asks him to return after her husband commits suicide, which he does, giving up his job.
-It emerges that Sandra and her husband’s women’s shoe manufacturing business, inherited from the father of Marco and Sandra (Marco gave them his share of the inheritance), faces bankruptcy.
-Also, Sandra’s daughter, Justine, has a history of drugs, alcohol and self-harming and is in hospital with internal injuries from sexual abuse and torture.
-The doctor is considering an operation but Justine wants to leave the hospital.
-Also the rape of his niece, Justine.
+Sandra asks Marco to return after her husband commits suicide.
+Marco agrees and gives up his job to do so.
+It emerges that Sandra and her husband’s women’s shoe manufacturing business, inherited from Marco's and Sandra's father, faces bankruptcy.
+Marco willingly gave up his share of the inheritance and has avoided getting involved in the business previously.

+Adding to the family crisis, Justine, who has a history of drug and alcohol abuse and self-harm, has been hospitalized for internal injuries from sexual abuse and torture.
+The doctor is considering an operation to repair her damaged vagina, but Justine wants to leave the hospital.

-Sandra blames an off the books major creditor, Edouard Laporte, a wealthy businessman, for her husband’s death, although Marco notes that the product quality was poor, and feels guilty for allowing Laporte to use her daughter as a sexual object.
+Sandra blames an off-the-books major creditor, Edouard Laporte, a wealthy businessman, for her husband’s death and feels guilty for allowing Laporte to use her daughter as a sexual object.
+Marco notes that the product quality was poor and feels that his sister and brother-in-law brought their financial difficulties on themselves, but he shares her anger at Laporte.

-Marco moves into an apartment in the same block as Laporte, in a smart area, and has an affair with Laporte’s younger wife, Raphaëlle.
-He leaves his flat unfurnished and sells his watch, life insurance policy and car to pay the other creditors.
+Marco moves into an apartment in the same building as Laporte, in a wealthy area, and begins an affair with Laporte’s younger wife, Raphaëlle, after helping their young son, Joseph, change a bike tire.
+He leaves his flat unfurnished and sells his watch, life insurance policy, and car to pay the other creditors.
 Sandra gives him their father’s handgun and says that he will need it.

-Sandra arranges for them to visit a farm building used for sex parties.
-After making a large payment, the pimp and prostitute who organise the parties let him in and he finds a bloodied corncob.
-He assaults the manager.
-Later, two men attack him outside his apartment.
+Sandra arranges for them to visit a farm building used for the sex party where Justine was hurt.
+Marco gives the pimp and prostitute who organize the parties, Xavier and Elysée, a large sum of cash so they'll let him into the building.
+He finds a bloodied corncob and assaults Xavier in his fury.
+Later, two men attack Marco outside his apartment, injuring his hand.
 He attempts to ambush Laporte, but Laporte does not appear.

-Justine runs away from hospital.
-Sandra did not want the police to be involved but they later find Justine wandering naked.
-She escapes again, hiding with the sex party manager and the prostitute.
-The sex manager sells Marco images of her arriving at the sex club with Edouard and her father.
-Later, Justine crashes their car, killing them and badly injuring herself.